AberHu/TF-NAS/README.md

 - (Optional) apex from [this link](https://github.com/NVIDIA/apex.git)

 ## Model Zoo
 Our pretrained models can be downloaded in the following links.
-The complete list of the models can be found in [this link](https://drive.google.com/drive/folders/1IVI33i8KQXPxunNBIObkwK4PjvtwaI-R).
+The complete list of the models can be found [here](https://drive.google.com/drive/folders/1IVI33i8KQXPxunNBIObkwK4PjvtwaI-R).

 Name | FLOPs | Top-1(%) | Top-5(%) | GPU Lat | CPU Lat | Pretrained Model
 :---- | :-----: | :----: | :----: | :----: | :----: | :----: